Explore

 -

-St Leonards Pier (St Leonards Jetty and Breakwater, Local Port of Port Phillip)
+Middle Brighton Pier (Middle Brighton Pier and Breakwater, Local Port of Port Phillip)

 Black Rock Jetty (Local Port of Port Phillip, Black Rock Jetty)

-The first 40m of Black Rock Jetty has been closed for public safety.There is a fence at either end of the closure preventing access.Access to the outer section of the pier (pier head) and low landing is still possible for walking and fishing, via the adjacent Half Moon Bay boat ramp cat walk.All abilities access is limited due to the need to walk up steps to access the open section of the jetty. -
+As a result of structural deterioration and to maintain public safety, the first 40m of the Black Rock Jetty has been removed.Access to the outer section of Black Rock Jetty is available via the Half Moon Bay boat ramp walkway.All abilities access is limited due to the need to walk up stairs to access the remaining section of the Jetty.

 How we keep it special